Ernie Sims

-Ernie Sims III (born December 23, 1984) is a former American football linebacker and current coach.
-He played college football at Florida State and was drafted by the Detroit Lions in the first round of the 2006 NFL Draft.
+Ernie Sims III (born December 23, 1984) is an American college football coach and former professional player who was a linebacker in the National Football League (NFL).
+He is an assistant coach for Florida State University, a position he has held since 2024.
+He played college football for the Florida State Seminoles and was selected by the Detroit Lions in the first round of the 2006 NFL draft.
 He also played for the Philadelphia Eagles, Indianapolis Colts and Dallas Cowboys.

-Early years
+Early life

-A native of Tallahassee, Florida, Sims attended North Florida Christian High School, where he began his high school football career by earning a varsity letter while only in the eighth grade, a feat not often heard of.
+A native of Tallahassee, Florida, Sims attended North Florida Christian High School, where he began his high school football career by earning a varsity letter while only in the eighth grade.
 A two-way player at running back and linebacker, Sims earned a total of five varsity letters.
 Playing in Class A, Florida's smallest classification, Sims led the Eagles to four state championships from 1998 to 2001.
 In his senior year, however, North Florida was eliminated in the region semifinals of the Class A playoffs, losing to Jay 19–14.
-As a junior, totaled 180 tackles, 41 tackles for loss, 12 sacks and forced seven fumbles on defense and rushed for over 600 yards and 17 touchdowns as a tailback.
+As a junior, he totaled 180 tackles, 41 tackles for loss, 12 sacks and forced seven fumbles on defense and rushed for over 600 yards and 17 touchdowns as a tailback.
 During his senior year, Sims registered 133 tackles (73 solo stops), 15 tackles for lost yardage, six forced fumbles, seven fumble recoveries and one blocked field goal attempt from his linebacker position and ran for 1,081 yards on 115 carries for 23 touchdowns as a running back.